griestopf/Visual3/content/topic_03_walk_cycle/_index.md

     - Remove the background
     - Save the images as PNG files with a transparent background
 - Start a new blender 2D animation file.
-- Import the PNG images all at once using `A`dd -> Image -> Mesh Plane
+- Import the PNG images all at once using Add -> Image -> Mesh Plane
 - Arrange the objects in a hierarchy resembling a biped character with a body, a head, arms and legs
 - Animate a simple walk cycle.
   - Aim at an animation loop of 24 frames